14 Oct 2007

 There's a very tense atmosphere and it's not surprising when someone is brutally murdered.
 Hercule Poirot just happens to be nearby, and is called in to help along with the local police, and a doctor.
 Poirot interviews everyone around, since it seems that one of the party must have committed the murder.
 There appear to be possible motivations for everyone.

-I didn't guess who the murderer was, since as ever the trail was laid with red herring, and I was out of practise.
+I didn't guess who the murderer was, since as ever the trail was laid with red herrings, and I was out of practice.
 The writing was very clever, albeit rather racist and classist in places without directly stating it.
 However as it was written in 1936 that's probably how many Brits were at the time.

 Fast-moving and exciting - good light reading.